 During autumn, the landscape bursts with cotton grass, along with a colorful palette of wildflowers and blueberries.
 Year-round, spongy sphagnum moss blankets an array of swamps, fens, bogs and wet meadows encircled by stands of balsam fir, tamarack and one of Pennsylvania’s largest native spruce forests.

 For more than twenty years, The Nature Conservancy has managed this largely wooded and undeveloped landscape.
 Together with partners, TNC continues to protect the natural legacy of this region.

 Potential residential development.

-Since 1990, TNC has managed the 2,500 acres and continues to seek opportunities to acquire additional property to expand the preserve and enhance opportunities for outdoor recreation.
+Since 1990, TNC and partners have managed the 2,500 acres and continues to seek opportunities to acquire additional property to expand the preserve and enhance opportunities for outdoor recreation.